T-Ball (Pre-K and Kindergarten)

 MGSA's T-ball league is for pre-Kinders and Kindergarteners.
 It is a very basic instructional league with an emphasis on hitting off a tee, catching the ball, throwing and, frankly, running the right direction.

-The T-ball league plays on Thursday nights at Bennett Family Park and Sunday early afternoons at Legacy Fields (at Minnetonka High School).
+The T-ball league plays on Thursday nights at Bennett Family Park, Legacy Field or Optimist Field (Glen Lake) and Sunday early afternoons at Legacy Fields (at Minnetonka High School).
 During their one hour, they practice and play a short game.

 Games will consist of an instruction session and a competition session: in total, both sessions will last no longer than 60 minutes.
 During the competition session, the following special rules will apply: